GIC Comparison; Which Bank is Best For Indian Students in Canada?

-If you are an Indian student going to study in Canada, opening a student GIC account is mandatory.
+If you are an Indian student going to study in Canada, then opening a student GIC account is usually expected.

-A GIC account serves as proof of funds when applying for your Canada Study Permit (student visa).
+A GIC account serves as the best proof of funds when applying for your Canada Study Permit (student visa).

-When it comes to choosing a GIC program, the 4 foremost options for Indian students are Scotiabank, CIBC, ICICI Bank and SBI.
+When it comes to choosing a GIC program, the 6 foremost options for Indian students are Scotiabank (also known as the Bank of Nova Scotia), CIBC, ICICI Bank Canada, SBI, and Bank of Montreal (BMO).

 Let us take a look at the features of each GIC program, its pros – cons and which one will be best for Indian students.

-Comparison of GIC of Scotiabank, CIBC, ICICI Bank & SBI
+Comparison of GIC of Scotiabank, CIBC, ICICI Bank Canada & SBI

 1. Scotiabank